Working With Any Dataset

 OR Facets

-OR facets usually allow an end user to increase the number of results by choosing a single facet value OR another facet value for the same facets.
+OR facets allow an end user to increase the number of results by choosing a single facet value OR another facet value for the same facets.
 If there are other facets available for this selection within this facet, then they will appear.

 01